-The new Six Seasons Gallery (named after the Noongar six seasons) is a space dedicated to the display and interpretation of Aboriginal and Torres Strait Islander art from the State Art Collection.
-The first display, Outside: Matters of the heart in Indigenous art, includes art that deals with the beauty and importance of the land and environment to Aboriginal people, and touches on some of the practices and rituals that connect people to Country.
+This new permanent space showcases Aboriginal and Torres Strait Islander art from the State Art Collection.
+The first display Outside: Matters of the heart in Indigenous art includes art that deals with the beauty and importance of the land and environment to Aboriginal people, and touches on some of the practices and rituals that connect people to Country.
 It also alerts us to the history and experiences of being an outsider in white Australian society.

 The second instalment of the Wesfarmers Collection display focuses on the idea of landscape and what contemporary explorations of the theme can show us about our place, tastes and traditions.

-Resonant Objects brings together key highlights from AGWA’s furniture collection.
-Including significant modern and contemporary pieces, it looks at the way the objects express various philosophies of being and making whilst also existing as artistic statements in their own right
+This display brings together key highlights from AGWA’s furniture collection.
+Including significant modern and contemporary pieces, it looks at the way the objects express various philosophies of being and making whilst also existing as artistic statements in their own right.